 About this Event

-This series, sponsored by Pennsylvania Council on the Arts and Lehigh Valley Community Foundation, will run from December through May with a finale in June featuring the full cast of this new season.
-Included in this year’s lineup are, in alphabetical order: Rob Aptaker, Ingrid Bohn, Karen Maurer, MaryAnn Paterniti, Denise McCormack, and Robin Reichert.
+This series, sponsored by Pennsylvania Council on the Arts and Lehigh Valley Community Foundation, featuring, in alphabetical order: Rob Aptaker, Ingrid Bohn, Karen Maurer, MaryAnn Paterniti, Denise McCormack, and Robin Reichert.
+It was another great season!

 To make a donation to LVSG in support of this and other programs, go to the Join/Support page.